r-dube/solarwinds/docs/_posts/2021-01-05-solarwinds-news.md

 #### Dec 24, 2020
 * Identified SUPERNOVA as additional malware used in the attack; SUPERNOVA is designed to appear as part of the Orion product
-* Indicated that SUPERNOVA exploits an additional vulnerability in Orion
+* Indicated that SUPERNOVA exploits an additional vulnerability in Orion (This additional vulnerability is CVE-2020-10148.
+It allows attackers to execute remote code on Orion [^zdnet20201230])

 #### Dec 26, 2020
 * Listed mitigations in the case that an Orion upgrade is not possible